Battle of Crooked Billet: Aftermath

-Reported atrocities
+Alleged atrocities

-Almost immediately after the battle, reports surfaced that British and Loyalist troops had committed atrocities, including the murder of prisoners-of-war and setting fire to the American wounded.
+Almost immediately after the battle, American reports surfaced which alleged that Simcoe's troops had committed atrocities, including killing prisoners of war and setting fire to the American wounded.
 On May 7, Washington ordered Brigadier General William Maxwell to conduct an inquiry into these allegations so that a report could be made to General Howe.
 Andrew Long, a justice of the peace in Bucks County, took the depositions of Colonel Watts and four residents who witnessed the battle: Samuel Henry, William Stayner, Thomas Craven and Samuel Erwin.
-Watts reported "we found the bodies of the dead usid [sic] in a most inhuman & barbarous manner" and that "the most cruel Barbarity that had ever been exercised by any civilised Nation; nay, Savage barbarity in its utmost exertion of cruelty could but equal it."
+Watts claimed that "we found the bodies of the dead usid [sic] in a most inhuman & barbarous manner" and that "the most cruel Barbarity that had ever been exercised by any civilised Nation; nay, Savage barbarity in its utmost exertion of cruelty could but equal it."

-Lacey's report to Major General John Armstrong further documented the atrocities:
+Lacey's report to Major General John Armstrong Sr. claimed that:

 Some of the unfortunate, who fell into the merciless hands of the British, were more cruelly and inhumanely butchered.
 Some were set on fire with buckwheat straw, and others had their clothes burned on their backs.
 Some of the surviving sufferers say they saw the enemy set fire to wounded while yet alive, who struggled to put it out but were too weak and expired under the torture.
 I saw those lying in the buckwheat straw—they made a most melancholy appearance.
 Others I saw, who, after being wounded with a ball, had received near a dozen wounds with cutlasses and bayonets.
 I can find as many witnesses to the proof of the cruelties as there were people on the spot, and that was no small number who came as spectators.